Chief Executive Officer

 I am from Perth and am a 5th generation Aussie!
 I have a close family network of Mum, sister, in-laws, nieces and nephews, am happily married (in to an Italian family) and have a fur baby named PJ!
 PJ is a Boston Terrier and has been coming in to the office a few times a week as a Therapy Dog in the making!
 I have worked in office administration and HR for over 20 years within a number of different industries, mainly engineering and construction.
 In 2002, I moved to live and work in the Middle East where I was for over 8 years and it was a fantastic experience.
 I developed a love for travelling!
 After returning to Perth, I decided that I’d really like a change to work within a serviced based organisation in the disability sector, I found Directions in April 2016 and haven’t looked back.
 It is a wonderful place to work with amazing people.

 I love working with people who have disabilities, making their lives better.
 I have been at Directions since 2012 and I became a Coordinator here nearly 3 years ago.
 I have lots of family in Perth and I live with my husband and daughter.
 I have a dog called Meggie who sometimes comes into the office with me, except on days when she really needs a bath!
 I like to bake cakes, especially for birthdays, and I decorate them with exotic designs.
+I primarily coordinate for individuals and families living in suburbs east of Perth, such as Maddington, Kelmscott, Roleystone and my Assistant Coordinator is Lee.

 I have worked in the disability sector for many years, and absolutely love it.
 My background is in intensive behavioural supports, specifically within Autism, and I have a degree in Psychology.
 I am British and came over to Perth nearly 4 years ago and I am now happily settled here.
 I used to be Rebecca Shaw, and I have just got back from my honeymoon having travelled over to the UK to get married!
 I go back to the UK once a year when I can as my family are all there, including my gorgeous baby niece!
+I mainly coordinate for people who live in suburbs North of the River and in the Hills, currently from Bindoon, Ellenbrook to Perth City and Kewdale to Mundaring.
+My Assistant Coordinator is Michelle.

 I moved to Australia from the UK in May 2015.
 Perth is by far my favourite place in Australia, I love the outdoor lifestyle and the friendly people!
 After finishing university I worked in the UK, leading a research project in nursing and residential care.
 Since then I have worked in regional WA, leading a healthy lifestyle intervention for a group of individuals with disabilities as part of a transition into independent living.
 And now I am privileged to be part of the Directions team!